Peru

 Ayacucho - And up the mountains again, it was a long bus ride, to Ayacucho.
 There were some check points on the way.
 Ayacucho - click here for some pictures - was the capital of the "Shining Path" (Sendero Luminoso), a maoist group inflicting a lot of problems for local people and tourists alike.
 And yes, when I arrived there was a festival (it seemed like everywhere I went in Peru there were some festivities going on, the Festival God was definitely with me).

 Nazca Lines - One of the major mysteries of South America are the enigmatic Nazca Lines.
 Drawn in the dunes the gigantic figures can only be appreciated from the air.
-Various theories circle around and for those wanting to engage themselves in hilarious "outer space" settlement theories I can highly recommend to read the books by Swiss author Von Däniken.
+Various theories circle around and for those wanting to engage themselves in hilarious "outer space" settlement theories I can highly recommend reading the books by Swiss author Erich Von Däniken.

-Arequipa - A wonderful "must see" city guarded by the volcano Mysti.
-The city hosts the wonderful monastery Santa Catalina, truly a city within a city.
-It's a 500 year old and very, very colourful.
+Arequipa - A wonderful "must see" city guarded by the Mysti volcano.
+The city hosts the wonderful Santa Catalina monastery, truly a city within a city.
+The monastery is 500 years old and very, very colorful.
 A small part is closed for tourists.

 Read more about Arequipa - Read more about The Santa Catalina Monastery here